But that’s not what he finds when he looks outside.

 “You mean because of my mom, right?”

 “I’m over being sorry and sad.
 I’d never been that close with her.
-I remember when I told you that a word that describes her is aloof, and that’s how she always was with me.
+I remember that I told you that a word that describes her is aloof, and that’s how she always was with me.
 I have a new life with you.
 You’re not aloof.
 You love me, Brian loves me, and I love both of you.”

 “I remember that conversation about her being aloof,” I said.
 “I just wanted to make sure you’re okay and that going out for the day tomorrow is what you want to do.”

-“Just make sure when we go to court on Monday you don’t accidentally salute the judge!”
+“Just make sure when we go to court on Monday you don’t accidentally salute the judge.”

-He looked shocked.
-“I’d never do that!”
+He looked surprised and shook his head.
+“I’d never do that.”